Boy Blue (Cyndi Lauper song)

-"Boy Blue" is a pop song written by Cyndi Lauper, Stephen Broughton Lunt, and Jeff Bova for Lauper's second album, True Colors (1986).
-It was released as the album's fourth single in 1987 (see 1987 in music).
-The single version is a remix.
-Charting at #71 on the Hot 100.
+"Boy Blue" is a song by American singer-songwriter Cyndi Lauper, taken from her second studio album True Colors (1986).
+The track was penned by Lauper, Stephen Broughton Lunt, and Jeff Bova, with production by Lauper and Lennie Petze.
+It was released on May 25, 1987, as the fourth single from the album by Portrait Records.
 Proceeds from the sale of the single were donated to AIDS organizations.

-The official video was a live clip of the song in Paris, France and it was pulled from the concert video Cyndi Lauper in Paris.
-The video received heavy airplay on MTV when the single was released (during June and July 1987) and was rarely played after.
+"Boy Blue" became one of Lauper's lowest charting singles, and her shortest charting single on the US Billboard Hot 100, spending four weeks on it and peaking at number 71.
 A live version of "Boy Blue" was later released as the B-side of her single "Hole in My Heart (All the Way to China)".